aws-samples/amazon-rekognition-virtual-proctor/README.md

 ### Remove the application

 To remove the application open the AWS CloudFormation Console, click the Virtual Proctor project, right-click and select "_Delete Stack_".
 Your stack will take some time to be deleted.
 You can track its progress in the "Events" tab.
-When it is done, the status will change from "DELETE_IN_PROGRESS" to "DELETE_COMPLETE".
+When it is done, the status will change from "_DELETE_IN_PROGRESS_" to "_DELETE_COMPLETE_".
 It will then disappear from the list.

 ### Making changes to the code and customization